 UTTOXETER RURAL PARISH COUNCIL

-The Parish Council is the first tier of local government and has a number of powers and duties, for a full list, please read the Good Councillor Guide, see details below.
+The Parish Council is the first tier of local government and has a number of powers and duties to serve the residents of the Parish.

 The Council may co-opt any person who is legally qualified to hold such office, and who is willing to service provided they are a British Citizen, or a citizen of the Commonwealth or the European Union and are neither the subject of a bankruptcy restriction order or interim order or have, within five years before the day of the notice, been convicted in the United Kingdom of any offence and have had a prison sentence for a period of over three months without the option of a fine.

 Provided the person also satisfies at least one of the following they may apply.

 1. They are registered as a local government elector for the parish